Mold vs Efflorescence

 If you see efflorescence on your walls, ceilings, or floors, you should also call a professional.
 Efflorescence is caused by moisture and can lead to structural damage if left untreated.

 Mold Busters can also help you with any concern regards to any mold issue or efflorescence recognition.
 Contact us to schedule a free virtual inspection of your property.
+You can also explore our mold removal services for comprehensive solutions.

 In conclusion, efflorescence and mold can both be unsightly and cause damage to your home.
 However, they are not the same thing.
 Efflorescence is a mineral deposit that can be removed, while the mold is a living organism that must be killed.
 If you have efflorescence, you can clean it yourself with some elbow grease and a little bit of knowledge.
 If you have mold, it’s best to call in a professional to handle the situation.